In previous articles, we touched on different building solutions to prevent

 different structural solutions to reduce the concentration of radon gas in

-Other data come from researches conducted by Synthesia Internacional on the S-35RGB-ECO polyurethane system, a system that works as a barrier against radon.
+Other data come from researches conducted by Synthesia Technology on the S-35RGB-ECO polyurethane system, a system that works as a barrier against radon.

 Building solutions to reduce radon gas inside an existing building

-As we mentioned in previously, there are two methods of reducing radon gas inside an already built building: by ventilation and by installing a barrier against radon.
+As we mentioned in previously, there are two methods of reducing radon gas inside an already built building; one is by ventilation and the other is by installing a barrier against radon.

 Ventilation methods against radon

-The corrective measures that can be implemented in the case of an existing building regarding ventilation are the following:
+The corrective measures that can be implemented to protect against radon in an existing building regarding ventilation are the following: